bs2kbs2k/smlinux/README.md

 ## **What does the FPS60 option do?**

-On repositories that provide a 60fps patch (currently sm64-port and sm64ex-nightly) it will be applied when this option set to 1, and reverse applied when set to 0.
-Note that some forks (such as sm64ex-coop, cheaterex, and sm64nx) are already 60fps without a patch.
+On repositories that provide a 60fps patch (currently sm64-port, render96ex, and sm64ex-nightly) it will be applied when this option set to 1, and reverse applied when set to 0.
+Note that some forks (such as sm64ex-coop, cheaterex, and sm64nx) are already 60fps without a patch and this setting will have no effect.
 The currently available patch for sm64ex uses interpolation and may require adjustments to in-game vsync setting for smooth performance, and may not work correctly on displays that aren't 60Hz and may not perform well on older computers.

 ## **What about other branches?**